harness/developer-hub/release-notes/feature-flags.md

 The Java server SDK has been updated to version 1.2.0 and includes the following updates:

 * Improved support for TLS allows custom CA certificates to be provided.
 (FFM-7004)
-* A new HTTP header called Harness-SDK-Info was added, which helps the Feature Flag service identify connected client SDKs apart from server SDKs.
+* A new HTTP header, `Harness-SDK-Info`, was added.
+This header helps the Feature Flag service identify connected client SDKs apart from server SDKs.
 (FFM-7038)
 * Error handling for invalid SDK keys has been improved.
 (FFM-6964)

 ## March 08, 2023